Who Uses Spy Equipment In The UK?

 While healthcare providers in the UK are, on the whole, very trustworthy and have sufficient surveillance installed on their property, sometimes relatives of those in care homes or hospices like to be able to see the footage for themselves.
 Like the ‘nanny cam’, these often are just to soothe any suspicions and are easily concealed in everyday items.

 Rising in popularity thanks to TV programmes such as ‘The Secret Tourist’ and ‘Package Holiday Undercover’, tourists are becoming more likely to ‘go undercover’ to prove their package holiday complaints.
 Appalling health and safety, dodgy excursions and dubious medical centres abroad can all be picked up on body-worn or portable spy cameras.
-If you’re worried about hotel workers cleaning your room, it may be worth taking a camera hidden inside an iDock; such as our iPhone Camera Charger.
+If you’re worried about hotel workers cleaning your room, it may be worth taking a camera hidden inside an a phone dock; such as our Desktop Camera Charger.

 But people aren’t taking their spyware gadgets abroad just to spy.
 Items like video glasses and body-worn cameras are perfect for capturing holiday activities like water skiing, bungee-jumps and paragliding.

 From checking whether there are mice running around your home at night to tracking deer in the woods, outdoor spy cameras are perfect for discreetly observing wildlife in their natural habitat.
 Bird boxes and trail cameras are also very popular for this type of surveillance.

 Approximately 50,000 mystery shopping trips are carried out each month in the UK, and the demand for professional undercover consumers is growing.
 Some just make notes on a notepad, but others have listening devices installed on their phones and video mystery shoppers, who film visits with a hidden camera planted in a handbag, can make around £300 per day.

 13. Undercover Reporters